Sometimes, when people see me dragging a large camera and some heavy lenses and tripods around, they assume I know a bit about photography.

 Somewhere along the line, there was a guy called John Henry Dallmeyer, a 19th‑century lens maker.
 Brilliant man.
 Terrible communicator.

 He took the decision to express the lens opening as a relation between the focal length and the diameter of the hole that lets the light in.
 It’s called an exit pupil, but that’s jargon, you know?
-I’ll stock to hole.
+I’ll stick to hole.

 In a 100mm lens, f4 would mean that the diameter of the hole is 25mm.
 Hence f4.